hacktor-co/kodiak-desktops/README.md

 |Windows|1.0.0.0-alpha|No|No|working|

 ### Linux platforms

-Last release = 1.0.0.0-alpha

 How to install Hyper-X on linux platforms
         Download it from hacktor.co or from here then double click on hyper then use it.

+### OSx platforms
+How to install Hyper-X on Mac Os
+        Dowload it from hacktor.co or from here then got to directory with terminal and execute this command line => ./hyper